railblocksco/railblocks-error-sdk/README.md

    - Check that the key is valid for the railblocks-ops project

 3. **Network errors**
-   - The client includes automatic retry logic
+   - The SDK includes automatic retry logic
    - Check your internet connection and firewall settings

 4. **Type errors**